FolashadeOmoloja/FolashadeOmoloja/README.md

 - 👋 Hi, I’m @FolashadeOmoloja
-- 👀 I’m interested in Software Engineering
+- 👀 I’m a Software Engineer
-- 🌱 I’m currently learning javascript
+- 🌱 I use Next js, typescript
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me via my email omolojashade@gmail.com